- Light Sport Aircraft

 - Fuel injected light sport performance, and fun to fly.
 A truly useful load - especially for a LSA.
 Build it yourself, or Van's can completely finish it for you, so you can fly it home!

 Van’s Aircraft strives to continually improve what many consider to be the finest aircraft designs and home-built kits in the industry.

 The “original” RV-12 took the Experimental Light Sport Aircraft (ELSA) market by storm in 2008.
 A few years later we added the Special Light Sport Aircraft (SLSA) option, enabling flight schools and individual owners to purchase completely finished airplanes that they can pick up and fly home from the factory.
-To date more than 1,100 kits have been purchased.
+To date, more than 1,100 kits have been purchased.
 And there are a lot of RV-12s gracing the skies.
-More than 600 RV-12’s are currently being flown all over the world by student pilots, sport pilots, private pilots and more.
+More than 600 RV-12s are being flown worldwide by student pilots, sport pilots, private pilots, and more.
 Impressive is an understatement!

 And now you can have the latest model — the RV-12iS

-It’s powered by your choice of a modern, fuel-injected Rotax 912 iS Sport or the 912 ULS 100 hp engine.
-These rugged little engines didn’t become the world-wide standard in Light Sport aircraft by accident.
-Extensive real-world experience has proven it to be durable, reliable and economical in all sorts of conditions, all over the world.
-The 912 iS Sport fuel-injected engine is computer controlled for maximum efficiency, and delivers greater torque (and even more aircraft performance) than it’s carburetor-fed brother.
+It’s powered by your choice of a modern, fuel-injected Rotax 912 iS Sport or the 912 ULS 100 horsepower engine.
+These rugged little engines didn’t become the worldwide standard in Light Sport aircraft by accident.
+Extensive real-world experience has proven it to be durable, reliable, and economical in all sorts of conditions, all over the world.
+The 912 iS Sport fuel-injected engine is computer controlled for maximum efficiency and delivers greater torque (and even more aircraft performance) than its carburetor-fed brother.
 A gearbox reduction drive keeps the prop in the most efficient rpm range.
 Maintenance is available worldwide and it can be powered with either unleaded autogas or 100LL.